sarahgoodwin93/project2-colourchange-challenge/README.md

 ### First time users

-1. As a first time user I want clear game instrcutions with easy game play.
+1. As a first time user I want clear game instructions with easy game play.
 2. As a first time user I want to be able to navigate the site quickly and easily.
-3. As a first time user I want to be able to see my scores increase to proivde motivation in the game.
+3. As a first time user I want to be able to see my scores increase to provide motivation in the game.

 ### Returning Users